euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

         t_plt, args, kwargs = pickle.load(pkl)
         new_plotter = t_plt(*args, **kwargs)

 The benefits of this approach are that neither the storing nor restoring code needs to know anything about the actual plot class - hence any plotter derived from ``BasePlot`` inherits this functionality.
 The only interface which storing and restoring needs to address is the plotter class parameter list.
 This is simple and quite robust to changes in the plotter class definition as code can always be added to handle any depreciated parameters, meaning that it should essentially always be possible to make stored plots forward-compatible with later versions of ``afterplot``.
 Additionally, if a plot is restored with a later version of ``afterplot`` any enhanced GUI functionality will automatically be available.
 For convenience a simple ``cmd`` script and short Python function also allow stored plots to be restored on user's local Windows PCs by simply double-clicking the file.
-Alternatively plots can be restored and by a separate script which then uses the plotter class methods to alter presentational aspects, allowing batch processing of changes such as color bars or line thickness if desired.
+Alternatively plots can be restored by a separate script which then uses the plotter class methods to alter presentational aspects, allowing batch processing of changes such as color bars or line thickness if desired.

-One signficant complication omitted from the simplifed code above is that ideally storing and restoring should be totally insensitive to whether parameters have been specified as positional or named arguments.
-Therefore the ``__new__()`` method of the ``BasePlot`` superclass uses ``inspect.getargspec()`` to convert all arguments to a dictionary of ``name:value`` and class instances are actually stored/restored as if all parameters were provided as keyword arguments.
+One complication omitted from the simplifed code above is that ideally storing and restoring should be insensitive to whether parameters have been specified as positional or named arguments.
+Therefore the ``__new__()`` method of the ``BasePlot`` superclass uses ``inspect.getargspec()`` to convert all arguments to a dictionary of ``name:value``.
+Class instances are then actually stored/restored as if all parameters were provided as keyword arguments.

 While this approach essentially mirrors how ``pickle`` handles class instances, implementing such complex and robust functionality in such little code is an impressive demonstration of Python's benefits.